swcarpentry/DEPRECATED-boot-camps/version-control/2_Remote.md

 ### Conflicts and how to resolve them

-Let's continue to pretend that our two local, cloned, repositories are hosted on two different machines, and make some changes to our file, and push these to GitHub,
+Let's continue to pretend that our two local, cloned, repositories are hosted on two different machines, and make some changes to our file, and push these to Bitbucket,

     $ nano journal.txt
     $ git add journal.txt